 Now, you can use your soapy water or clay lube to remove anything else that’s remaining.
 It’s perfectly okay to use soapy water, and if you have a foam gun attached to your garden hose you can just spray the car with soapy water as you hit it up with the clay bar.
 This saves you money and works just as good, if not better than a clay lube.

 Once you’re done, give it a good rinse and bring it in the garage or to a shady area to prep it for wax.

 Since your car is black, you probably notice every defect and swirl on it.
-If it’s older and hasn’t been buffed before, then consider going over it with a cutting compound, before polishing and then waxing it.
+If your car is older and hasn’t been buffed before, then consider going over it with a cutting compound like Meguiar’s Ultra-Cut, before polishing and then waxing it.
 This will get rid of 90% of the paint defects, including swirls and light scratches that haven’t passed through the clear coat.

 The polishing phase will bring your car’s glossy paint back to life, and the wax will seal and protect it from oxidation and light surface defects.

 We have a list of all the best waxes for black paint below, but here is the combination of products that have our vote!

 Meguiars Ultimate Compound for removing scratches.
 This product spreads well and works great by hand or with the help of a dual-action polisher.